-A scenario with three service classes is shown in Fig. 2.
-The service mix is 50% 12.2kbps, 25% 64kbps, and 25% 144kbps.
-The mean other-cell interference is set to $E[\hat{I}{other}] = 2 \times 10^{-18} \text{mW}$ with a variation coefficient of 1.
+A scenario with three service classes is shown in Fig. 6.
+The service mix is 50% 12.2kbps, 25%

+64kbps, and 25% 144kbps.
+The mean other-cell interference is set to $E[\hat{l}{other}] = 2 \times 10^{-18}$ mW with a variation coefficient of 1.
 The activity factors for the three service classes are set to 0.45, 0.3 and 0.8, respectively.
-The solid curves depict the simulation results and the dashed curves the analytic results.
 The high requirements of the high-speed service class lead to increased blocking probabilities in comparison to the other classes.
 With growing offered own-cell load the gap between the 144kbps class and the 64kpbs increases faster than the gap between the 64kbps and the 12.2kbps service class.
-This indicates that the high-speed services are more sensitive to higher cell loads than lower bit rate services.
+This indicates that the high-speed services are more sensitive for higher cell loads than lower bit rate services.
 The simulation and the analysis match well.
-This is remarkable since in this scenario we have used parameters which are critical for the approximation: A high and considerably varying other-cell interference, multiple services with different values for $\omega_t$ , and low activities.
+This is remarkable since in this scenario we have used parameters which are critical for the approximation: A high and considerably varying other-cell interference, multiple services with different values for ω_i , and low activities.
 The approximation is exact for either no other-cell interference and Always-ON users or for a single service.
-The parameters chosen for Fig. 2 are therefore a challenging scenario for our approximation.
+The parameters chosen for Fig. 6 are therefore a challenging scenario for our approximation.

-Fig. 3 illustrates the impact of Bernoulli activity on blocking probabilities.
-Both scenarios are calculated with equal loads but different activity factors per service. $E[\hat{I}{other}]$ is set to $2\times 10^{-18} \mathrm{mW}$ with variation coefficient 1.
+Fig. 7 illustrates the impact of Bernoulli activity on blocking probabilities.
+Both scenarios are calculated with equal loads but different activity factors per service. $E[\hat{I}{other}]$ is set to 2×10^{-18} mW with variation coefficient 1.
 The scenario with 100% activity for both service classes yields lower blocking probabilities than its counterpart with a 45% to 80% mix.
 This indicates that it is not sufficient to simply reduce the Poisson arrival rate by the activity factors, since this approach corresponds to the Always-ON scenario.